 Dr. Carl G. Braunlich has been one of our directors since May 2005.
-Since August 2006, he has been an Associate Professor at University of Nevada Las Vegas.
+Since August 2006, he has been an Associate Professor at University of Nevada, Las Vegas.
 Dr. Braunlich holds a Doctor of Business Administration in International Business from United States International University, San Diego, CA. Prior to joining the faculty of University of Nevada, Las Vegas, Dr. Braunlich was a Professor of Hotel Management at Purdue University since 1990.
 Previously he was on the faculty at United States International University.
-Dr Braunlich has held executive positions at the Golden Nugget Hotel and Casino in Atlantic City, NJ and at Paradise Island Hotel and Casino, Nassau, Bahamas.
+Dr. Braunlich has held executive positions at the Golden Nugget Hotel and Casino in Atlantic City, NJ and at Paradise Island Hotel and Casino, Nassau, Bahamas.
 He has been a consultant to Wynn Las Vegas, Harrah's Entertainment, Inc., Showboat Hotel and Casino, Bellagio Resort and Casino, International Game Technology, Inc., Atlantic Lottery Corporation, Nova Scotia Gaming Corporation and the Nevada Council on Problem Gambling.
-He was on the Board of Directors of the National Council on Problem Gambling the Sociation.
+He was on the Board of Directors of the National Council on Problem Gambling and has served on several Problem Gambling Committees, including those of the Nevada Resort Association and the American Gaming Association.
 The Board believes that Dr. Braunlich is qualified to serve as a Director of the Company due to his knowledge of and experience in the casino industry and his position as an educator and consultant to the casino industry.